Mhlengi123/weather-app/README.md

 Kotlin team for the amazing programming language

 📞 Support
-If you have any questions or issues, please:
+If you encounter any issues or have questions:

 Check the Issues page

-Create a new issue if your problem isn't already reported
+Create a new issue with detailed information

-Contact the developer via email
+Contact the development team via email